Parth1743/Superstore-sales-EDA/README.md

-Here's a sample `README.md` for your GitHub project.
-This will help present your project clearly and professionally.

----

 # Superstore Sales Data Analysis & Forecasting

 This repository contains a comprehensive **Exploratory Data Analysis (EDA)** and **Sales Forecasting** model for a Superstore sales dataset.
 The project involves data cleaning, feature engineering, and building a predictive model to forecast future sales based on historical data.